By Sherry Bunting, Farmshine, July 3, 2020

 This divergence lowers all other classes in the pool (I, II and IV), especially now with the new “averaging” method of calculating each month’s Class I Mover in effect since May of 2019.

 Covington notes that it all boils down to math.
-The PPD is simply the difference between a Federal Order’s revenue available for producer payment (Class I, II and IV combined), minus the payment to producers at the Class III price based on components.
+The PPD is simply the difference between a Federal Order’s revenue available for producer payment (Class I, II, III and IV combined), minus the payment to producers at the Class III price based on components.

 “Factors impacting the size of the PPD, positive or negative,” he says, “are Class III price relative to the other class prices, volume of Class III milk pooled and an Order’s Class I price and usage.”